Likhitha1015/RConvCoTM/README.md

 ## Specifications
 Parameter	Value

 Maximum number of Clauses	140

 Number of Classes	10

 Stride	Less than Patch Size

 Patch Sizes	3 / 5 / 7

-Hardware	ZCU102 FPGA
+Required FPGA :ZYNQ ZCU102 FPGA

 Connection	Ethernet

 ## Getting Started
 ### Required Tools

-Xilinx Vitis
+Xilinx Vitis 2024.1 or later version
  (Platform + Application projects)

+Xilinx Vivado 2024.1 or a later version is required for editing or reusing the code.

 MATLAB (for preprocessing)